bloeys/idc-docs/_IDCUtils/IDC.md

   The **IDC** variable is a static variable in the IDCUtils class that has a reference to the IDC instance, and is the main way to use the IDC asset.

-  Trying to use this variable at **Awake** is *undefined* as the reference might not have been loaded yet.
+  Trying to use this variable at **Awake** when the scene first starts is *undefined* as the reference might not have been loaded yet.
   {: .warning}
 ---